riontdev/api-hero-rust/README.md

 # api-hero-rust
-this example api hero with rustl lang and actix framework
+this example api hero with rust lang and actix framework